dakk/lisk-pool/README.md

 - node: the lisk node where you get forging info
 - nodepay: the lisk node used for payments
 - minpayout: the minimum amount for a payout
-- coin: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)
+- coin: the name of the coin (LISK, ARK, SHIFT, RISE, KAPU, OXY or whatever you want)
 - skip: a list of address to skip
 - donations: a list of object (address: amount) for send static amount every payout
 - donationspercentage: a list of object (address: percentage) for send static percentage every payout